sudopluto/learning-how-to-live/age-20.md

   - nothing beautiful can last forever
     - instead of trying to capture it an keep it forever, just experience and cherish it
     - if you want to experience it again, then just recreate it
+  - on emotions:
+    - friends (in trad. sense) are basiclly duct tape patches for negative emotions
+      - rely on them to get rid of feelings of loneliness
+      - rely on them for entertainment when bored
+      - rely on them for validation when lacking self worth
+      - rely on them for affirmation when having self doubt
+      - rely on them to support your excuses instead of getting your life togeather
+    - the problem, is well, there is no other (complete) solution
+      - all of those emotions are part of the human condition
+      - having lots of friends can't get rid of these emotions
+      - introspection can't get rid of these emotions as well
+    - but there is a balance of how much you rely on yourself and how much you rely on others
+      - rely only on self:
+        - burdened by trying to define self
+      - rely only on others:
+        - less and less control over identity
+    - its hard understand who you are without others, but the existence of others means pain
+    - relying on others to help you is selfish, but is necessary
+    - should be able to live your self as long as you make an honest effort in:
+      - trying to regulate your own negative emotions on your own first
+      - leaning on others only when it is necesscary
+      - being there for others in return
+    - introspection and friendship are two equal halfs, both are necessary
+      - taking the time to get to know yourself, and yourself is needed
+      - taking the risk of getting hurt to form relationships is also needed
+    - but both introspection and friendship shouldn't take over your life
+      - introspection is exploring yourself and your condition
+      - friendship is exploring others and experiences that can only be shared
+      - work is exploring your abilities
+      - learning is exploring your world
+    - all of those four things are essential to avoid imploading

 - traits
   - that I want to grow:
     - playfulness